 “The required work involves the removal of toxic soil* that has been inundated with overgrown landfills, choked with invasive vegetation, that must be removed before the seawall can be repaired.”

-*After plan completion, tests from2014 suggest the most of the park will remain saturated with toxic wastes.
+*After plan completion, tests suggest that most of the park will still be saturated with toxic wastes.

 “Roughly 99 small trees (ten inches in diameter) will be removed and replaced with 79 trees,” Haynes said in a statement released after the protest.